-Phil CollinsPhilip David Charles Collins (born 30 January 1951) is an English drummer, singer, songwriter, multi-instrumentalist, record producer, and actor, best known as the drummer/singer of the rock band Genesis and for his solo career.
-Between 1982 and 1990, Collins scored three UK and seven US number-one singles in his solo career.
-When his work with Genesis, his work with other artists, as well as his solo career is totalled, he had more US Top 40 singles than any other artist during the 1980s.
-His most successful singles from the period include "In the Air Tonight", "Against All Odds (Take a Look at Me Now)", "One More Night", "Sussudio", "Two Hearts", "A Groovy Kind of Love" (featured in the film ''Buster''), "I Wish It Would Rain Down", and "Another Day in Paradise".
+Phil CollinsPhilip David Charles Collins (born 30 January 1951) is an English singer, musician, songwriter, record producer and actor.
+He was the drummer and later lead singer of the rock band Genesis and also has a career as a solo performer.
+Between 1982 and 1990, Collins achieved three UK and seven US number one singles as a solo artist.
+When his work with Genesis, his work with other artists, as well as his solo career is totalled, he had more US top 40 singles than any other artist during the 1980s.
+His most successful singles from the period include "In the Air Tonight", "Against All Odds (Take a Look at Me Now)", "One More Night", "Sussudio", "Another Day in Paradise" and "I Wish It Would Rain Down".